alinebrito/refactoring-graph/README.md

 # Refactoring Graph

-Refactoring Graph is a data structure to assess refactoring over time.
+Refactoring Graph is a data structure to assess refactorings over time.
 The vertices are methods/functions and the edges represent refactoring operations.

 > <em>"We have worked at some of the big refactorings for months or years on running systems."
 >